EstebanHdz/react-expense-tracker/README.md

 Simple Expense tracker build with React and Vite and hosted on Netlify.
 Uses Local Storage to save user data.

-You can checkit out at: [Live App](https://ests-expense-tracker.netlify.app/)
+You can check it out at: [Live App](https://ests-expense-tracker.netlify.app/)